 “the biggest thrill”...Bessy

-groups enjoy spending time in the natural environment.
-Inner city mental health service users with no personal transport love to access some of Britain’s best loved plants such as bluebells.
-Groups enjoy both the woodland tranquillity and the chance for social interactions, peer support and guided learning.
+On our woodland flower walks people enjoy spending time in the natural environment.
+Inner city mental health service users, with no personal transport. love to access some of Britain’s best loved plants. such as bluebells.
+People like to watch and listen to wildlife, such as oyster catchers on the river Trent.
+People can enjoy both the woodland tranquillity and the chance for social interactions, peer support and guided learning.

 Human: In May 2014 we produced a report on the 1966 symposium on the “Integration of Rehabilitation in Africa” held in Ethiopia & the subsequent orthopedic support that was established.
 The report was catalyzed when a friend and supporter Mr. M. Hodkinson loaned us his archive comprising documents and wonderful glass photographic slides taken by his father in Ethiopia.
 Our report, which was submitted to the Anglo Ethiopian Society, feeds into our International Cooperation Programme, using the headings of heritage, culture, learning and well being.
 We wish to extend our thanks to Mr. Hodkinson.

-Animal: Below. these photographs were taken by our community.
-The little "aheyawoch" (donkeys) above, clearly show wounds on the flanks.
+Animal: pictured below in a photograph taken by one of our community members.
+The little "aheyawoch" (donkeys) clearly show wounds on the flanks.

 No comments: